alxroyer/scenario/doc/src/advanced/step-objects.rst

 .. _step-objects:

-Step objects: instanciate steps and sequence them as scenarios
+Step objects: instantiate steps and sequence them as scenarios
 ==============================================================

 The :ref:`quickstart <quickstart>` showed how to quickly write a first test scenario using ``step...()`` methods.